Aminadav/node-run-middleware/README.md

 ## Support & Contributions

-Pull requests, issues, and English proofreading are welcome.
+ - Pull requests, issues, and English proofreading are welcome in Github.
+ - Question & support in StackOverflow using `run-middleware`tag.

 ---